-- Feature 1 Lesson plans are available when teaching classes - Feature 2 Teaching material based on shared language - Feature 3 Teaching material covers the selected themes - Feature 4 Team members get support and feedback while developing lesson plans
+Feature 1 Lesson plans are available when teaching classes

+Feature 2 Teaching material based on shared language

+Feature 3 Teaching material covers the selected themes

+Feature 4 Team members get support and feedback while developing lesson plans
-How we did it in the Commune project - practical solutions and limitations

 The 8 themes that were developed in the Commune project (see chapter 2) were taken home to the several project universities.
 There they were discussed with all the local team members.
 Then the themes were distributed over different lessons, assignments and online learning material.
 Then these lessons, assignment and online learning features were further developed by team members.